-In a new section 18(3a) of the ARC, the German legislator recently introduced additional criteria for the assessment of market power in multi-sided markets and networks.
-Under the new provision, in particular direct and indirect network effects, potentially related economies of scale, the users' tendency for multi-homing and their ability to switch between offers, access to competitively relevant data, and innovationdriven competitive pressure are to be taken into account when determining whether an enterprise is dominant.
+In a new section 18(3a) of the ARC, the German legislator recently introduced additional criteria for the assessment of market power in multisided markets and networks.
+Under the new provision, in particular direct and indirect network effects, potentially related economies of scale, the users' tendency for multi-homing and their ability to switch between offers, access to competitively relevant data, and innovation-driven competitive pressure are to be taken into account when determining whether an enterprise is dominant.
 By contrast, market shares should typically not provide a reliable yardstick for the determination of dominance on digital markets with free (eg, paid by advertisement) online services and multi-homing.
-The FCO already applied these additional criteria in its decision against German ticketing system operator CTS Eventim, finding that it enjoyed a dominant position vis-à-vis event organisers and ticket offices on the two-sided platform market for ticketing services in Germany (decision of 4 December 2017, for more details see question 29).
-The new criteria should also become relevant in the FCO's current proceedings against Facebook.
-According to the FCO's background paper that it published with respect to its ongoing investigation (available on the FCO's website), the FCO intends to take into account in particular Facebook's access to the personal (ie, competitively relevant) data of users to determine the company's dominance.
+The FCO applied these additional criteria in its decision against German ticketing system operator CTS Eventim, finding that it enjoyed a dominant position visà-vis event organisers and ticket offices on the two-sided platform market for ticketing services in Germany (decision of 4 December 2017, for more details see question 29).
+The new criteria also played an integral part in the FCO's proceedings against Facebook, where for the first time, the FCO based its abuse-of-dominance analysis on whether the dominant company complied with the EU General Data Protection Regulation (GDPR), and ultimately imposed limitations on Facebook's current practice of collecting and processing user data and prohibited using the related terms of service (decision of 7 February 2019; case report and press release available on the FCO's website).
+In assessing Facebook's dominance in the German market for social media networks, the FCO took into account in particular the direct network effects due to Facebook's large number of users (which enhance its position and lead to high entry barriers making it very difficult for users to switch to other social networks - the 'lock-in effect'), indirect network effects encountered with Facebook as an advertising-funded service (thereby increasing the barriers to market entry) as well as Facebook's access to users' personal (ie, competitively relevant) data to determine the company's dominance.
+The new criteria are also relevant for the FCO's recently (in November 2018) initiated proceedings regarding Amazon's terms and conditions and its behaviour vis-à-vis the retailers on its German marketplace platform amazon.de.
+In contrast to the Facebook investigation, to assess Amazon's market power, the FCO's focuses on indirect networking effects created by Amazon Marketplace's role as an intermediary (due to which the Marketplace's benefit for retailers depends on an increasing number of customers using the platform and vice versa).

-See question 7 for the definition of collective dominance and the answer to question 34 on the definition of relative dominance.
+See question 7 for the definition of collective dominance and question 34 on the definition of relative dominance.

-3 Purpose of the legislation
+Purpose of the legislation

-Is the purpose of the legislation and the underlying dominance standard strictly economic, or does it protect other interests?
+3 Is the purpose of the legislation and the underlying dominance standard strictly economic, or does it protect other interests?